opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 The Certificate
 ---------------

-The thirth certificate will be a **server certificate** signed by the intermediate CA we just created.
+The third certificate will be a **server certificate** signed by the intermediate CA we just created.
 This will also be the last one we create for this chain.

 Go to **Trust/Certificates**